Campbell Soup Cans: The Background

-Campbell’s Soup Cans: painted by Andy Warhol in 1962 and now displayed in the Museum of Modern Art in New York City.
+Campbell’s Soup Cans: painted by Andy Warhol in 1962 .
+The work is now displayed in the Museum of Modern Art in New York City.
 Here’s a selection:

 You might have also seen Roy Lichtenstein’s Drowning Girl.
-It was painted in 1963 and has been part of MoMA’s permanent collection since 1971.
+He painted it in 1963.
+MoMA’s acquired it in 1971.
 Like Warhol’s Campbell’s Soup Cans, Drowning Girl is considered a masterpiece.
 If it weren’t, it wouldn’t be hanging in a prestigious museum.

-Lichtenstein became famous for magnifying and reproducing by hand the mechanized Ben-Day dot procedure used to create comic book coloring and shading.
-He brought the techniques of mass-produced art to the canvas, just as Warhol turned mass-produced soup cans into works of art by hand-painting and hand-screening images of them.
+Lichtenstein became famous for magnifying and reproducing by hand the mechanized Ben-Day dot technique.
+It creates comic book coloring and shading.
+He brought the techniques of mass-produced art to the canvas.
+Just as Warhol turned mass-produced soup cans into works of art by hand-painting and hand-screening images of them.

 The answer is: Henry Geldzahler.
 He was the Curator for American Art at the Metropolitan Museum of Art.
 He associated with all the heavies of the contemporary art scene at the time and was a friend of Warhol.
 From his position of power and prestige, he made the argument for Pop Art.